 What is a network firewall?
-What types of firewalls are there, and which kind best protects enterprise data?
+What are the different types of firewalls?
 All of these questions, and more, are answered in our network security firewall guide.
 This tutorial will help you learn every kind of firewall -- from unified threat management (UTM) to proxys -- and give you advice on firewall purchasing, firewall placement and firewall maintenance and management.

 For those new to the technology, skip below the table of contents to see firewalls defined and category types.
 If you're well-acquainted with this essential part of security, then you are encouraged to navigate the table of contents below to drill down into topics you'd like to learn more about, whether it be on firewall implementation or on how to choose an enterprise firewall for your company's needs.

 A firewall is a hardware or software system that prevents unauthorized access to or from a network.
 They can be implemented in both hardware and software, or a combination of both.
 Firewalls are frequently used to prevent unauthorized Internet users from accessing private networks connected to the Internet.
 All data entering or leaving the Intranet pass through the firewall, which examines each packet and blocks those that do not meet the specified security criteria.

 Generally, firewalls are configured to protect against unauthenticated interactive logins from the outside world.
 This helps prevent hackers from logging into machines on your network.
 More sophisticated firewalls block traffic from the outside to the inside, but permit users on the inside to communicate a little more freely with the outside.

 Firewalls are essential since they can provide a single block point where security and auditing can be imposed.
 Firewalls provide an important logging and auditing function; often they provide summaries to the administrator about what type/volume of traffic has been processed through it.
 This is an important benefit, since providing this block point can serve the same purpose (on your network) as an armed guard can (for physical premises).